 UNION AND THE CITY OF LINDEN FOR THE UNION COUNTY’S PROSECUTORS OFFICE TO SUBSIDIZE ALL FIRST YEAR COST OF IMPLIMENTING A BODY-WORN CAMERA SYSTEM IN THE LINDEN POLICE DEPARTMENT

-WHEREAS, the Union County Prosecutor for the purpose of , which provides law enforcement personnel the capability to ; and
+WHEREAS, the Union County Prosecutor will have encumbered funding for the purpose of subsidizing all first year costs of a body-worn camera (BWC) system, which provides law enforcement personnel the capability to record events during the course of duty for evidence purposes, and to provide objective witness to settle complaints otherwise not sustained; and

-WHEREAS, the Union County wishes to purchase said and distribute to municipalities which ; and
+WHEREAS, the Union County wishes to purchase said first year costs of the BWC system and distribute to municipalities which have volunteered for the county-wide project; and

-WHEREAS, the City of Linden has agreed to accept said under the terms and conditions contained hereinmunicipal ;
+WHEREAS, the City of Linden has agreed to accept said BWC system under the terms and conditions contained herein, and set forth in municipal contract with TASER International, Inc.;

 NOW, THEREFORE BE IT RESOLVED, in consideration of the mutual promises and covenants contained herein, the County of Union and City of Linden do mutually agree as follows:

-1. The County of Union shall purchase the City of Linden
+1. The County of Union shall purchase the first year costs associated with each City of Linden BWC program.

-2. The Union County Prosecutor, in h sole discretion, shall determine the
+2. The Union County Prosecutor, in her sole discretion, shall determine the quantity of cameras and system specifications, to be used for the sole purpose of participating in a multi-year pilot project to record and analyze the effect of BWC on complaints and use-of-force incidents throughout the county.

 3. The County of Union shall, at its sole cost and expense be responsible for the following:

 a.
-Set up, installation and configuration of ;
+Set up, installation and configuration of BWC system;

 b.
-Maintenance of the system for only;
+Maintenance of the system for the first year only;

 c.
-Providing user licensingCity of Linden for a duration of as long as the agency is covered by an active maintenance program; and
+Providing user licensing, as specified in City of Linden BWC program quote, for a duration of one year as long as the agency is covered by an active maintenance program; and

 d.
-Providing the necessary .
+Providing the necessary storage for BWC videos over the duration of only the first year.

 4. The City of Linden shall, at its sole cost and expense, be responsible for the following:

 a.
-City of Linden
+Continuing service for the remaining four years of the City of Linden contract with TASER International, Inc.

 b.
-Repair and maintenance of the ;
+Repair and maintenance of the BWC system and related hardware;

-Union County
+Sustaining the use and deployment of BWC on its officers, with continued data collection and analysis as determined by the Union County.

-5. The City of Linden shall save, protect, indemnify and hold harmless the Union County Prosecutor, the County of Union and/or its elected officials, officers and employees from any and all damages or claims for damages to persons or property which may result from the use of the provided pursuant to this Agreement.
+5. The City of Linden shall save, protect, indemnify and hold harmless the Union County Prosecutor, the County of Union and/or its elected officials, officers and employees from any and all damages or claims for damages to persons or property which may result from the use of the BWC system provided pursuant to this Agreement.

 6. The Agreement represents the entire understanding of the parties.
 It shall not be amended, except through written amendment approved by the respective governing bodies.